shakes76/PatternAnalysis-2023/recognition/FacebookGCN_s4764408/readme.md

 ![t-SNE of GCN embeddings](tSNE.png)

 t-SNE (t-distributed Stochastic Neighbor Embedding) is a dimensionality reduction technique used to visualize high-dimensional data in a 2D or 3D space.
 It's particularly good at preserving local structure, which means data points that are close to each other in the high-dimensional space will likely be close in the 2D/3D visualization.

+The t-SNE plot demonstrates reasonably clear groupings, indicating that the model has effectively learned substantial data representations in reduced dimensions.
+However, it's worth noting that there is substantial overlap, especially near the plot's center.
+The model's average accuracy hovers between 90 and 92%.
+This aligns with the above interpretations from the t-SNE plot.

 ## Insights
 -	Well-separated clusters of a single color indicate that the GCN has learned to differentiate that class effectively from others.